elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 Global names are most often an adjective followed by a type: the "shift key".
 ```
 Parameter names look like field names.
-A type, with or without adjectives.
+Um tipo, com ou sem adjetivos.
 A "box", for example, or a "border color".
 The nickname thing works here, too.

 ```
 Procedure names start with a verb.
 Following is a mix of parameters (with